 The center of Tropical Storm Philippe is

-days.
-Philippe is forecast to become a post-tropical cyclone on
+Philippe is expected to become post-tropical on Saturday.

-The minimum central pressure based on dropsonde data is 1005 mb.
+The estimated minimum central pressure is 1003 mb.

 Eastern Tropical Atlantic: